 What is the workplace/work environment of Urban Planner like?

-An urban planner in India generally works with government agencies, urban local bodies, municipal corporations, town planning departments, and the housing department.
+A career as an urban planner in India generally provides working opportunities with government agencies, urban local bodies, municipal corporations, town planning departments, and the housing department.
 Certain urban planners also work with private companies that are involved in real estate development.
 They work in offices, buildings and meeting with clients, local people or officials is a part of their day to day activity.
 Working in construction sites or on a project is the part and parcel of their daily routine.
 Thus the work includes both indoors and outdoors activities.

 Does Urban Planner require travelling?